 - Adding original cataloging records to WorldCat

-- Enhancing records in your ILS with information from the WorldCat master record, minimizing time spent on cataloging
+- Enhancing records in your ILS with information from the WorldCat record, minimizing time spent on cataloging

 - Matching records from your local catalog with records in WorldCat